 Over 400 bird species have been recorded at Addo, including many of the South African endemics which have been top targets on the tour so far.
 Other possibilities include Black Crake, Goliath and Black-headed Heron, Black-winged Plover, Grey-headed Gull, Emerald-spotted Dove, Cape Parrot, Spotted Eagle and Western Barn Owl, Acacia Pied and Black-collared Barbet, Red-collared Widowbird, Streaky-headed Seedeater, Green Wood-Hoopoe, Crowned Hornbill, Red Bishop, Fork-tailed Drongo, Red Bishop, Dark-backed and Spectacled Weaver and Golden-breasted and Cape Bunting.
 A wonderful destination for the wildlife enthusiast!
 Overnight Addo Rest Camp for three nights.

-Depending on flight times, we might have some time to enjoy the wildlife of Addo one last time before transferring to Port Elizaebeth for our overnight flight back to the UK on Day 18: Sun 19 Sept 2021.
+Depending on flight times, we might have some time to enjoy the wildlife of Addo one last time before transferring to Port Elizabeth for our overnight flight back to the UK on Day 18: Sun 14 Sept 2025.

 Special thanks to Matt Prophet and Leon Marais for use of their images on this page.